ghb24/NECI_STABLE/documentation/sphinx_src_build/source/input/calc.rst

     exponential form.

 **STEPEXCITWEIGHTING** [g_VMC_ExcitWeights(1) g_VMC_ExcitWeights(2) G_VMC_EXCITWEIGHT]
-    This excitation weighting involves a step function between the HF virtual and occupied electon manifold (i.e. step is at the chemical potential)
+    This excitation weighting consists of a step function between the HF virtual and occupied electon manifold (i.e. step is at the chemical potential)
-    When choosing an electron to move, the weighting to selecting it is increased by 1 if the electron has energy above the chemical potential and by g_VMC_ExcitWeights(1,1) if above.
+    When choosing an electron to move, the weight for selecting the electron is increased by 1 if the electron oribital has energy above the chemical potential and by g_VMC_ExcitWeights(1,1) if below.
 This occurs for both electrons.
-When choosing where to excite to, the situation is reversed, and the probability of selecting it is increased by 1 if the electron is in the occupied manifold and g_VMC_ExcitWeights(2,1) if in the occupied manifold.
+When choosing where to excite to, the situation is reversed, and the weight of selecting the unoccupied orbital is increased by 1 if the orbital is a hole in the occupied manifold and g_VMC_ExcitWeights(2,1) if a virtual orbital in the occupied manifold.
     Bear in mind that the parameters are NOT probabilities.
 If we are at a higher excitation level w.r.t.
 HF, then more electrons will be in the virtual manifold, which will alter the normalisation, and mean that when selecting electrons to excite, there will be an increasingly small probability of selecting them from the occupied manifold.
 The opposite is true when choosing where to put them.

+    Simply put, if the parameters are both < 1, then the biasing will preferentially generate excitations which reduce the excitation level.

     U-weighting is the third parameter as before.